bouabidiMezni/Direction-Of-Arrival-Estimation/README.md

 The number of sources M is strictly less than the number of antennas (M<N).

-The noise is white Gaussian noise, which is zero mean and (sigma^2) variance, and the noise independent of each other,and is not relevant with signals.
+The noise is white Gaussian noise, which is zero mean and (sigma^2) variance, independent of each other,and is not relevant with signals.